camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   </summary>
 </details>

-2. Based on the Exporter API you will send a request to the Zeebe Gateway to disable the Elasticsearch exporter to the lost region.
+2. Based on the [Exporter APIs](../../zeebe-deployment/operations/cluster-scaling.md) you will send a request to the Zeebe Gateway to disable the Elasticsearch exporter to the lost region.
 ```bash
 curl -XPOST 'http://localhost:9600/actuator/exporters/elasticsearchregion1/disable'
 ```